AdobeDocs/certification.en/help/certifications/aem/aem-sites-m-architect.md

 >
 >**Questions?** See our [FAQ](#AEM-FAQ) at the bottom of this page.

-Learn how to become a certified Architect Master.
+Learn how to become a certified Adobe [!DNL Experience Manager Sites] Architect Master.

 ## Minimum experience